whisthq/whist/backend/services/README.md

 ### Styling

-We use `goimports` and `golint` for Golang linting and coding standards.
+We use `goimports` and `staticcheck` for Golang linting and coding standards.
 These are automatically installed when running `make format` or `make lint`.

 The easiest way to check that your code is ready for review (i.e. is linted, vetted, and formatted) is just to run `make check`.
 This is what we use to check the code in CI as well.